 Teaching and assessment

 You can normally expect to spend around 10 hours per week attending lectures, seminars, workshops and film screenings.
-You also spend around 25 hours per week on class preparation, reading, writing, and other kinds of independent research recommended by your tutor.
+You also spend around 25 hours per week on class preparation, reading, writing, and other kinds of independent research recommended by your lecturers.

 You'll be assessed through a combination of: